wboote/surviving-the-apocalypse/film/README.md

-*"A short story of a man who prepares for disaster but finds something much much worse"*
+*"A short story of a man who is prepared for disaster but finds something much much worse"*

 # Linear Plot
   - Intro